This section will go over some quick fixes that you can do which will sometimes clear a lens error.

 Some “Quick Fix Do’s” to try

 1. Make sure that your battery has good power.
 Plug in the Audio / Video Cable that came with your camera into the A / V Port.
 While this cable is connected, try powering on the camera as you normally would.
-On many Canon Powershot models, having the cable connected will turn on the lcd display in the camera.
+On many Canon Powershot models, having the cable connected will turn off the lcd display in the camera.
 This provides the maximum power available to power the lens motor.
 This has been known to clear many of the lens errors that come up on these cameras.

 2. Another method is to try to gently wiggle the lens assembly while powering the camera on.
 This will sometimes free up the lens errors on these cameras.
 It is important that you do not push nor pull on the lens.
 Just a few wiggles of the lens is generally all it takes if this method will fix the issue.